FDJ–Suez

-FDJ Suez Futuroscope is a professional Women's road bicycle racing team which is based in France.
-The team competes in various UCI Women's road races.
+FDJ–Suez is a professional women's road bicycle racing team which is based in France.
+The team competes in various UCI Women's road races, including the UCI Women's World Tour.

 The team uses the same equipment as the men's team, along with coaches and shared training camps.
-The team is sponsored by French lottery Française des Jeux (FDJ), French utility company Suez and French theme park Futuroscope.
+The team is sponsored by French lottery Française des Jeux (FDJ) and French utility company Suez.

 Team

 In July 2016, Française des Jeux (FDJ) announced they would initially co-sponsor the team until the end of the 2018 season.
 For the 2015 season the team announced the signings of Eugénie Duval, Aude Biannic, Greta Richioud and Séverine Eraud.
 Roxane Fournier, Pascale Jeuland, Lucie Pader, Charlotte Bravard and Amelie Rivat signed contract extensions with the team.

+In 2022, Marta Cavalli won the team's first UCI Women's World Tour event at Amstel Gold Race, before winning La Flèche Wallonne Femmes.
+In 2024, Australian rider Grace Brown won Liège–Bastogne–Liège Femmes, before retiring from the sport at the end of the season.

+In October 2024, Dutch rider Demi Vollering announced that she would be joining the team in 2025.
+Vollering subsequently won Strade Bianche Donne and La Vuelta Femenina.